lynker-analytics/AfricanTowns/README.md

 Process
 Process describing at a high level the download and classification of Sentinel data in to towns/not towns

 A separate classifier is created for each AOI using the Google buildings data as ground truth.
+This process uses arcpy, and is partially windows base, but some tools have been run on Linux.
+Get AOI
+1. Need a feature class or shapefile with a feature per town, defining the area required.
+Defining this is outside the scope of this repository
+2. Run GettownExt.py .
+Inputs are towns fc , and sentinel-2 fc (download from ESA).
+This creates a csv file with min/max coordinates (WGS84) of a bounding box of each of the extents.
+TODO - finish the function to automatically get the scene code for each scene.
+This is the code of the sentinel-2 tile.

 Sentinel processing

-1. download_tiles script downloads data, and clips this to a square AOI.
+1. download_tiles2.py script downloads data, and clips this to a square AOI.
 Note that script selects for clear areas for the AOI.
 Output is preview tiles (low res), individual bands for each date.
 Tiles are selected with less than 5% cloud, or blank.
 Due to issues of Sentinel cloud algorithm in Africa, these could actually be clear when 5% cloud

 2. Run script 'istownclear.py'.
 This creates a csv of all the clear tiles + date, and copies the relevant preview files to a directory for QA